tukue/CafeAppWebsite/README.md

 A modern web application for a coffee ordering system part of a bootcamp project for fullstack development.

+# first run the backend using docker to start the containers
+run the following the docker folder

+docker-compose up -d
 ## Setup

 ```bash